academe/XeroPHP/README.md

 * Knowledge of how to navigate the results is left with your application.
   However, the generic nested data object that the response builds, helps to do this.

+This package differs from the excellent [calcinai/xero-php](https://github.com/calcinai/xero-php) package in the following fundamental ways:

+* It does not get involved in the process of OAuth authorisation with the end user.
+  You need to handle that yourself.
+* It does not have fixed models for the responses, but uses a generic model structure for resources and collections of resources.
+* The UK Payroll v2.0 API is supported by this package.

+Which package best suites you, will depend on your use-case.
+Each have pros and cons.

 This package needs the OAuth token and secret gained through authorisation to access the API, and the session handler token if automatic refreshing is needed for the Partner Application.